 He has previously been a Visiting Professor at Renmin University, the International Centre for Chinese Studies, Aichi University, Nagoya, and Ritsumeikan University, Kyoto.
 He was a Senior Visiting Research Fellow at the Asia Research Institute, National University of Singapore.
-He was until recently a Senior Visiting Research Fellow at IDEAS, a centre for diplomacy and grand strategy at the London School of Economics.
+He has also been a Senior Visiting Research Fellow at IDEAS, a centre for diplomacy and grand strategy, and a fellow at the Asia Research Centre, both at the London School of Economics.
 He was formerly the editor of the renowned London-based monthly Marxism Today until its closure in 1991 and was co-founder of the think-tank Demos.
 He has been a columnist for many newspapers, made many television programmes and is a former deputy editor of The Independent newspaper.
 He took his doctorate while at King’s College, Cambridge.

-He is chair of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School, Petaling Jaya, Malaysia, where his wife, the late Harinder Veriah, was educated.
+He is chair of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School and Assunta Secondary School, Petaling Jaya, Malaysia, where his wife, the late Harinder Veriah, was educated.
 It has also sponsored young Malaysian lawyers from under-privileged backgrounds to work for two-year stints at Hogan Lovells in London.

-He lives in London with their son Ravi, who is now fifteen.
+He lives in London with their son Ravi, who is studying at Stanford University.